rd-switchboard/Inference/README.md

 nohup java -jar import_ands-1.3.0.jar properties/import_ands/properties > logs/import_ands.txt 2>&1 &
 ```

-We also recommend to unite all programs into some batch process so they would be called one by one.
+We also recommend to combine all programs into some batch process so they would be called one by one.
 A shell script will be most siutable for that.
 A sample of such shell script is provided in the Scripts folder